 Here’s her interview, along with a selection of her Bargello pieces.
 To see a larger version of any piece, click on it.
-You can see lots more by visiting Liz’s blog.
-Detailed information about the designs follows the interview.
+You can see lots more by visiting Liz’s site.
+Information about the designs follows the interview.

 I’ve loved your style since you first started designing, how would you say it has changed?

-When I first started designing, back in the early 70’s (boy, that dates me doesn’t it?), I was mostly adapting from other art forms.
+When I first started designing, back in the early ’70s (boy, that dates me, doesn’t it?), I was mostly adapting from other art forms.
 For example, I would adapt a design from a Christmas card, an advertisement, a picture in a book.
-I did a whole book of designs (Classic Posters for Needlepoint, no longer in print) adapted from turn of the century posters.
+I did a whole book of designs (Classic Posters for Needlepoint, no longer in print) adapted from the turn of the century posters.
 Then, of course, I discovered Bargello, which remains my first love today.

 You do some of the most inventive things with Bargello, they always inspire me.
 How do you come up with them?

 Somewhere along the way, I discovered Bargello.
 Some of the first books I found on that subject were by Dorothy Kaestner and those inspired me greatly.
 Then I took a class in the early ’80s from a gentleman by the name of Don Mettler.
 His innovative techniques really inspired me and still do, although I don’t think Don is teaching anymore.
 Today I think the most inspiring Bargello designer is Joyce Petschek.

 How do I come up with inventive things in Bargello?
 I don’t know if I can answer that!
 Usually ideas come to me as I am stitching.
 So one thing kind of leads to another.
 Sometimes I’ll see a picture and think, “Oh, that would make a wonderful Bargello.”
 And well, I was a bookkeeper/accountant for more years than I want to count and you just can’t take that out of me!
 Math is math, whether it is needlepoint or accounting!